AbidAhmed2018831062/MIST-Mobile-App/README.md

 ## MIST ICT-innovation-fest 2021
 The 'Mobile App Contest' segment of the 'Online Innovation Fest' hosted by CSE Department, MIST is giving you the opportunity to shine.
+We were the runners up in the Category of "Humanitarian Services under COVID-19".
 ## Mobile App Contest

 ## Category: Humanitarian Services under COVID-19